 Availability of electricity: up to 99.999%

-Back up N+1 diesel generators, dedicated tanks ensure operation at full load for at least 24 hours and a maximum of 48 hrs, with priority re-fueling contracts in place
+Back-up N+1 diesel generators, dedicated tanks ensuring operation at full load for at least 24 hours and a maximum of 48 hrs, with priority refuelling contracts in place

 UPS – two independent (redundant) power supply systems available for a minimum of 5 minutes (at power failure)

-230V and 400V power supply options are available with independent phases to customer’s rented space
+230V and 400V power supply options are available with independent phases to a customer’s rented space

 The 43.5MVA maximum capacity of power is supplied to the Kao Data Campus from the UK Power Networks (UKPN) national grid substation Harlow West Grid.
 The power is delivered via a 5km route comprising of three 33kV circuits each supplying a 33/11kV transformer rated at 30MVA.
 The transformers are located within the security demise of Kao Data Campus.

-The end-to-end supply conforms with the Security Supply standard P2/6 and provides a N+1 level of resilience and redundancy throughout; there is no single point of failure on the Kao Data Campus network nor that of UKPN, and thus for the loss of a single circuit or item of equipment there is no loss of supply to the KAO Data site even before consideration is given to further redundancy provided by the N+1 11kV generator scheme supporting each individual data centre.
+The end-to-end supply conforms with the Security Supply standard P2/6 and provides a N+1 level of resilience and redundancy throughout; there is no single point of failure on the Kao Data Campus network nor that of UKPN.
+Thus for the loss of a single circuit or item of equipment there is no loss of supply to the Kao Data site even before consideration is given to further redundancy provided by the N+1 11kV generator scheme supporting each individual data centre.